 Here most recent works include:

-She is also completing a new book, tentatively titled Subsurface, Narrative, Climate Change, between critical theory, geology and geography.
+She is also completing a new book due out in 2023 titled Subsurface.
+Moving between critical theory, geology and narratives of the nineteenth century ("after" coal but "before" oil).
 This book will address epistemological questions of the subsurface: how we think we know this realm, how we represent it to ourselves, the kinds of laws that we develop to govern it, and so on.
 There is, of course, an enormous difference between oil (mysterious, liquid, pumped up by technological means) and coal (taken out by humans from "empty" caverns, more closely tied in our imaginations to dirt, labor and industrial history).
 The central aim of this book, then, is to think the subsurface beyond simple mastery (we can control it) or renunciation (we cannot do anything there); beyond the extremes of exploitation (what we do down there has no effect up here so all activities are fair game) and conservation (leave it alone).
 The author asks if narratives of the nineteenth century, put in conversation with speculative modes, can open up toward a different relation to what lies "down there."

 - Rome on Film